yeshiqing/KE-configuration/README.md

 # KE-configuration
-the personal configuration of Karabiner-Elements
+The personal configuration of Karabiner-Elements